Richard Edwin & Mary Davey

-In 1839 Richard, at 18 yrs old, and Mary Tooze, also 18 yrs old, became parents to William.
+In 1839 Richard, at 18 yrs old, and Mary Toze, also 18 yrs old, became parents to William.
 Richard Edwin and Mary married one year later in 1840.
 Initially William was named William Toze, but after his parent's marriage this was changed to William Davey.

 We have been unable to trace where Richard Edwin Davey was at the time of the 1841 Census, but it has been suggested that he might have been living and working for another member of the family.

-What is surprising is that Mary Tooze spelled her surname in three different ways.
+What is surprising is that Mary Toze spelled her surname in three different ways.
 In various records throughout her life her surname is spelled Tooze (1841 Census), Toze and Tozer.
 It is not that Mary couldn't read or write; she could.
 It says so on the "Inspection Record of the Immigration Board" dated 15th December 1949, when the Davey's arrived at Port Jackson.
 Interestingly, this document Mary states that her family name is Toze, which was her correct family name.

 In another set of documents titled "Bampton Births" and "Bampton Burials" the family name is spelled Toze in a list of at least 20 names.
 There are no Tooze's nor Tozer', only Toze's.

 Click here to see details of the Sarah A.E. and details of the second bounty emmigration scheme to send settlers from Great Britain to Australia, Canada and New Zealand.